• Blick auf die Dorfkirche Raben,

 Fläming Land of castles, paradise for hikers and skaters

-The Fläming Heath's name is derived from the Belgian-born Flemings who once settled in this region southeast of Berlin.
+The Fläming name is derived from the Belgian-born Flemings who once settled in this region southeast of Berlin.
 Forests and fields, rural churches and windmills, impressive castles and monasteries define the local landscape.
-The best way to explore the Fläming Heath is to go by foot on one of the many hiking paths or on Europe's largest skater way.
-The historic centres of rural towns along the way appeal to visitors.
+The best way to explore the Fläming is to go by foot on one of the many hiking paths or on Europe's largest skater way.
+Old castles, rolling hills, deep forests and cool streams amidst colourful meadows line the way.
 The famous Beelitzer Spargel (asparagus) and many other delicacies are offered at farm shops and restaurants.

 Continue reading Collapse